Join the Mediation Movement

 The Re-Entry Mediation Institute of Louisiana (REMILA) has ongoing recruitment of applicants to be professionally trained mediators for our program.
-Selected applicants will receive a free 50-hour professional mediation training and be compensated for mediating cases between incarcerated people and their loved ones inside of Department of Corrections facilities.
+Selected applicants will receive a free 50-hour professional mediation training and be compensated for mediating cases between incarcerated people and their loved ones inside of correctional facilities.
 Space is limited to 12-16 mediators per training cohort.

 Applicants must be able to fulfill the following requirements and commitments: